During my mid-twenties back in 2012, I had a full-time job as a Marketing Database Analyst for Mount Airy Casino Resort in PA.

 - Launch a Podcast using platforms such as Anchor.fm.

-- White label products with your own brand name and promote it!
+- White label products with your own brand name and promote them!

-- Start streaming yourself playing your favorite games on Twitch, Mixer, or YouTube.
+- Start streaming yourself playing your favorite games on Twitch, Facebook, or YouTube.

 - Trade stocks and options while on the go with Robinhood (We both get a FREE stock if you use my link) HERE